Topics for student papers

 Task:

-1. Literature research on marine fuel components from residues and methods for investigating the mixture stability of marine residual oils.
+1) Literature research on marine fuel components from waste materials and suitable solubilisers to improve mixture stability with fossil marine fuels

-3. Conducting a series of measurements to determine the mixture stability of pyrolysis intermediates with selected residual oils
+2) Conducting a series of measurements on the influence of additives and solubilisers on the mixture stability of pyrolysis intermediates with selected marine fuels.

-4. Comparative evaluation of pyrolysis oil mixtures with regard to their suitability as marine fuel (advantages and disadvantages)
+- Comparative assessment of fuel blends in terms of their suitability as marine fuel (advantages and disadvantages)

 Bachelor thesis / Student Research Project / Master thesis